 But finally, just before you take the plunge with the tool you have shortlisted, it is very important to do a trial.
 Till the time you haven’t gotten your hands dirty with the tool itself, you can’t really tell how useful or how useless it would be for you.

 Of course, you can’t spend weeks doing a trial.
-In order to do the trail systematically let me present to you 4 point plan of action:
+In order to do the trial systematically let me present to you 4 point plan of action: